Best Dato App Alternatives for Mac in 2026

 Why switch from Dato: You've outgrown the menu bar view and want a full calendar with the same level of design quality Dato has — plus fast event creation, Apple Watch support, and scheduling links.

-4. Calendar 366 II — best full calendar at a one-time price
+4. Calendar 366 II — best full calendar with one-time purchase

 Best for: Dato users who want a full-featured Mac calendar with a strong menu bar component and prefer a one-time purchase to a subscription.